 - Sleeping problems

 - Rambling thoughts and speech

-When someone who has developed a chemical dependency decides to stop consuming caffeine they will experience a rebound effect, meaning they experience the opposite of the effects of the caffeine.
+When someone who has developed a caffeine dependency and decides to stop consuming caffeine they will experience a rebound effect, meaning they experience the opposite of the effects of the caffeine.
 When wondering what symptoms are involved in caffeine withdrawal, the following 8 symptoms are the most common:

-- Difficulty concentrating.
 Consistent caffeine ingestion can cause increased levels of adrenaline, a stress hormone, as well as boosting dopamine and norepinephrine.
-These chemicals cause someone to feel more alert.
+These chemicals cause someone start to feel more alert.
 When caffeine is eliminated, individuals then experience difficulty concentrating and brain fog.